Strongly Goldilocks Domains, quantitative Visibility, and Applications: Strongly Goldilocks domains

-\subsection{Quantitative Visibility}
+\subsection{Quantitative visibility}

-\jump Theorem \ref{firstbig} given below can be considered to be the main theorem of this paper.
-It concerns arbitrary SG domains and it gives a way to measure how much the geodesics tend to go inside the domain, in other words, it gives a quantitative version of visibility. \\ Notice that it informally implies that as $\omega$ gets larger the domain becomes less and less visible.
-In the convex case, this situation occurs when the boundary gets more and more flat.
-Moreover, it also shows that the geodesics which join points that are further away in Euclidean distance tend to stay further away from the boundary. \\ We now state our result: \begin{thm} Let $\Omega$ be a SG domain and $\gamma:[0,1]\rightarrow\Omega$ be a $\lambda$-geodesic with respect to Kobayashi-Royden pseudometric.
-Set Then there exists a $C>0$ such that where $L_e$ denotes the Euclidean length of a curve. \end{thm}
+The goal of this subsection is to present Theorem \ref{firstbig}, which can be considered to be the main theorem of this paper.
+It concerns SG domains and it gives a way to measure how much the geodesics tend to go inside the domain, in other words, it gives a quantitative version of visibility.
+Notice that it roughly implies that the larger $\omega_\O$ is the "less" visible $\O$ is.
+In the convex case, by Lemma \ref{convexlemmafund}, this situation occurs when the boundary gets more and more flat.
+Moreover, it also shows that the geodesics which join points that are further away in the Euclidean distance tend to stay further away from the boundary.